specilaist/portfolioReact/README.md

 I then decided to use React because it would allow me to have a more efficient time loading information and displaying it on the page.
 React is also something I plan on using in the future so why not use it with my portfolio.

 ## Contact Page
-I started with a simple paper layout and a filler text as a placeholder.
+Started with a simple paper layout and a filler text as a placeholder.
+Added buttons with links to GitHub, LinkedIn, and my Email.
+Added a form for people to input information.
+Submit button does not work, but will when backend is included.
-Once I wrote by Bio and what I wanted to include I felt using cards in a grid system would be more aesthetically pleasing to the eye.

 ## About Me Page
 Smple page is for a summary of who I am.
 This page includes a photo with some text on a card component.